12 Royals Who Married Their Relatives

 - Caroline: Caroline was the daughter of Princess Augusta Frederica.

 Sharing a grandfather, King George III, George IV and Caroline were first cousins.
 However, unlike Victoria and Albert, George IV and Caroline did not have a fruitful or a happy marriage.
 In fact, they married in 1795 and had permanently separated for good by 1796.
+In the modern era, these are parenting rules that royals must follow.

 The unhappy marriage between cousins that changed history